📁 last Posts

 3. Exercise Regularly

-Moderate exercise helps flush bacteria out of the lungs and airways, increases circulation, and may help white blood cells move through the body faster.
+We must not forget Moderate exercise helps flush bacteria out of the lungs and airways, increases circulation, and may help white blood cells move through the body faster.

 Moderation is Key: Aim for about 30 minutes of moderate exercise, like brisk walking, cycling, or yoga, most days of the week.